vertica/VerticaPy/docs/source/user_guide_data_exploration.rst

           ^^^^^^^

           Visualize your data with a variety of charts and graphs.
-From bar charts to scatter plots, discover the art of storytelling through visual representation.
+Ranging from bar charts to scatter plots, VerticaPy provides an array of visualizations to uncover data insights through visual
+          representation.
 Transform raw data into meaningful
-          insights at a glance.
+          discoveries.

     .. grid-item::

-        .. card:: Coorelation & Dependencies
+        .. card:: Coorelation & dependencies
           :link: notebooks/data_exploration/correlations/index.html
           :text-align: center
           :class-card: custom-card-9